OP-TED/eforms-notice-viewer/README.md

 The available OPTIONS are:

+- `-f` or `--force`: Forces re-building of XSL by clearing any cached content.
 - `-h` or `--help`: Shows a help message and exits.
 - `-i` or `--viewId`: Identifier of the view template to use.
 If omitted, the default template for the notice subtype indicated in the XML notice is used.
 - `-p` or `--profileXslt`: Enables XSLT profiling.